 The valley on the way into Floe Lake.

-The hike is long but moderate for the majority of the trail.
-We gained elevation at the beginning of the trail through a short series of switchbacks, then maintains this elevation until the last 2 kilometres.
-We ate lunch along the side of the trail, between the on and off spurts of rain.
 The valley here was filled with burned forest, a sparse number of trees still standing and making an eerie whistle in the wind.
-The aftermath of the fire however, left the slopes covered in bright purple fireweed, one of my personal favourite wildflowers.
+The aftermath of the fire however, left the slopes covered in bright purple fireweed, one of my favourite wildflowers.
 The mountains are quite spectacular through this valley corridor.
 There are a number of creek crossings as well, so stay aware and step carefully through these areas.

 The view of the final ascent to Floe Lake.